steemit/steem-ruby/README.md

 $ TEST_NODE=https://api.steemitdev.com bundle exec rake test
 ```

+#### Hell Enabled

+There is an additional testing environment variables to enable additional lint checks and tighter testing conditions:

+`HELL_ENABLED=true bundle exec rake`

+The `HELL_ENABLED=true` flag tells the `minitest/hell` gem to generate lint reports and will allow tests to fail if certain conditions are detected.
+These are useful in finding design problems that manifest during parallelization.

 ## Contributions

 Patches are welcome!
 Contributors are listed in the `steem-ruby.gemspec` file.
 Please run the tests (`rake test`) before opening a pull request and make sure that you are passing all of them.
 If you would like to contribute, but don't know what to work on, check the issues list.